awbla/awbla-student-workflow/content/2-photography.md

 - If the lens has ‘image stabilization’ or ‘vibration reduction’ turn it OFF (usually a switch on the lens itself.)
 - Set the camera to not shoot if no SD or CF card is present.

-__In general, do not change the camera settings outside of the aperture (f-stop), shutter speed, and ISO (film speed).
+__In general, do not change the camera settings outside of the aperture (f-stop), exposure, shutter speed, and ISO (film speed).
 Most of the settings as described above have already been set on the camera and will be retained throughout shooting (including power down and power off) unless changed.__

 #### Staging and Camera Adjustments Overview